patooz/alx-higher_level_programming/0x0B-python-input_output/README.md

 5-save_to_json_file.py - a function that writes an Object to a text file, using a JSON representation:
-6-load_from_json_file.py - a function that creates an Object from a json file 7-add_item.py - a script that adds all arguments to a Python list, and then save them to a file
+6-load_from_json_file.py - a function that creates an Object from a json file 7-add_item.py - a script that adds all arguments to a Python list, and then save them to a file 8-class_to_json.py - a function that returns the dictionary description with simple data structure